 AC: What is your perspective on leadership diversity?
 What are the best practices for organizations seeking to develop career pathways and promote talent?

 JM: First and foremost, I look for diversity to be a natural part of culture.
 There’s always room to elevate diversity, but for us at UNOde50, it isn’t a forced focus - it’s already natural in our hiring and organizational practices.
 With so much social unrest happening in the US, we were fortunate to have that diversity already built into our organization.
 We feel very positive about our internal processes, so we don’t feel the need to talk about them externally.
 People sense that value as they shop and interact with us.

 AC: What advice would you give to emerging entrepreneurs?

 JM: I may not have said this a year ago, but my advice today is this: take care of yourself.
 Whether you’re taking time to exercise or to relax with your family, practicing health is important to success.

 AC: Thank you for your insights today, Jason.
 It’s been fascinating to hear your observations on the jewelry industry post COVID-19.

-Ulyana Zilbermints is the Global Vice President of Business Development at Avenue Code.
+Ulyana Zilbermints is the Chief Revenue Officer at Avenue Code.